flutter/website/src/release/breaking-changes/android-predictive-back.md

 }
 ```

-### Migrating from `ModalRoute.add/removeScopedWillPopCallback` to `ModalRoute.(un)registerPopInterface`
+### Migrating from `ModalRoute.add/removeScopedWillPopCallback` to `ModalRoute.(un)registerPopEntry`

 Internally, `ModalRoute` kept track of the existence of `WillPopScope`s in its
 widget subtree by registering them with `addScopedWillPopCallback` and
 `removeScopedWillPopCallback`.
 Since `PopScope` replaces `WillPopScope`, these
-methods have been replaced by `registerPopInterface` and
+methods have been replaced by `registerPopEntry` and
-`unregisterPopInterface`, respectively.
+`unregisterPopEntry`, respectively.

-`PopInterface` is implemented by `PopScope` in order to expose only the minimal
+`PopEntry` is implemented by `PopScope` in order to expose only the minimal
 information necessary to `ModalRoute`.
 Anyone writing their own `PopScope`
-should implement `PopInterface` and register and unregister their widget with
+should implement `PopEntry` and register and unregister their widget with
 its enclosing `ModalRoute`.

 Code before migration: